mgba-emu/gbatek/index.md

-### China/Korea/Japan
+### China/Japan

-Unknown if chinese/korean DSi's are containing a different font file, or an extra font file.
+Unknown if chinese DSi's are containing a different font file, or an extra font file.

 Unknown if the japanese letters are actually legible (especially for the smaller font sizes).